UtrechtUniversity/SRC-test-workspace/README.md

 # CI

-The CI build-and-deploy task will run the `pack.sh` script on each template directory (`<os>/<version>`) that was changed in the pushed commit.
+The CI `build_and_deploy` workflow will run the `pack.sh` script on each template directory (`<os>/<version>`) that was changed in the pushed commit.
 It also detects if a symlinked template file is changed, and then run `pack.sh` on each template that relies on it.
 So for instance, if `ubuntu/src-ubuntu.pkr.hcl` is changed, the build is run for all the subdirectories of `ubuntu`: `ubuntu/focal`, `ubuntu/jammy`, `ubuntu_focal-desktop`.

+The `build_and_deploy` workflow checks out the latest version of all the submodules, so the image builds are always based on the latest version of them.

+The `prune` workflow runs once a day (or when manually triggered), and will remove all untagged image versions except for the newest three.
+This ensures that when a new version of an image is built (and receives its tags), older versions are removed -- but we always keep some old versions of the images.